INVESTMENT GUIDE

 Feature SPE Cost-Price (Off-Plan) Traditional Purchase (Ready)

-Purchase Price Potential entry gap after comp review Full market value
+Purchase Price Potential entry gap against completed units Full market value

-Market Upside Depends on comparables, delivery, and liquidity Depends on market movement and acquisition price
+Market Upside Driven by comparables, delivery and liquidity Driven by market movement and acquisition price

 Down Payment 10-20% in installments 30-40% upfront